ghsmith/SVSUtil/README.md

                       interesting patterns of raw/recolored tiles, integer
                       (default = 0)
- -t,--threads <arg>   number of parallel threads, integer (default = 4)
+ -t,--threads <arg>   number of parallel threads, integer (default = 4) -d,--dummytile       if specified, white tiles are replaced with a dummy
+                      tile that is currently a red 'x' (GT450 only) -x,--norecode        if specified, no tiles are rewritten; this is intended to be used with the dummytile option to limit the scope of the changes to the SVS file
 ```

 The following SVS was created from a GT450 scan using this command line and there is a striking difference in color gamut: